550 Madison Avenue: Site acquisition

 AT&T began looking for a Midtown site in the early 1970s, hiring James D. Landauer Associates to assist with site selection.
 It wished to build a site near Grand Central Terminal but eschewed Park Avenue as being too prominent.
 The western blockfront of Madison Avenue between 56th and 57th Streets was being acquired by IBM, which refused to give up its lot to AT&T. On the block immediately to the south, Stanley Stahl had paid $12 million since 1970 for a lot of 23000 ft2.
-On Stahl's block, AT&T acquired seven buildings in late 1974, followed by two adjacent buildings to the west in 1975, the latter of which were acquired in anticipation that AT&T would be allowed to construct extra space.
+On Stahl's block, AT&T acquired seven buildings in late 1974, followed by two adjacent buildings to the west in 1975, the latter of which were acquired in anticipation of AT&T being allowed to construct extra space.
 Stanley W. Smith, president of the 195 Broadway Corporation, paid Stahl $18 million for his assemblage in October 1975.
 The land value appreciated significantly in the following years; by 1982, Stahl's plot alone was worth $70 million.

 To save time and limit inflation-related costs, AT&T awarded some construction contracts before certain design details were finalized.
-Demolition permits for the site had been approved by 1976, but because of subsequent delays, the vacant lot was temporarily considered for a park or taxpayer building.
+Demolition permits for the site had been approved by 1976, but, because of subsequent delays, a park or a temporary taxpayer building were considered for the site.
 The Alpine Wrecking Corporation was hired to dismantle the existing structures.
 The company removed non-load-bearing walls, salvaged recyclable materials, demolished the structures' upper stories by hand, and finally used machinery to destroy the lower stories.
 The two buildings nearest the Corning Glass Building were temporarily preserved to allow that building's fire code rating to be retained.